aoanla/SRDBlog-Src/posts/highlights/2019/wknd-25May2019.rst

 (so, 1 tournament and 1 bootcamp), or if they involve Scottish leagues (since we are the *Scottish* Roller Derby Blog).
 Other notability might also allow the extra event - great posters, notable teams, etc.

 The *Scottish Clause* means that this is a pretty packed update, as no less than 4 leagues or skaters from Scotland are involved in events this weekend!
+(Unfortunately, the density of tournaments in France once more means that we're having to make a hard choice in picking just one to represent all the activity there, in consequence.)

 In a bid to make this list as useful as possible, we've avoided links to Facebook except where noted.
 (Links to Teams are to non-Facebook resources - Instagram, or actual team pages - we'd strongly recommend that Teams